 I’ve had the same email address for years, all told about 15 years.
 So as you could imagine over that period of time I have used my email address to register for a myriad of services, webinars, conferences or any other thing that requires an email address.

-A couple of weeks ago, I decided I wanted to test out a new productivity approach, and batch check my emails only at certain times of day.
-An approach I picked up from the The 12 Week Year: Get More Done in 12 Weeks Than Others Do in 12 Months, the key premise, to enable me to spend more time on vitally important tasks required to ensure business growth.
+A couple of weeks ago, I tried out a new productivity approach too batch check my emails only at certain times of day.
+This is an approach I picked up from the The 12 Week Year: Get More Done in 12 Weeks Than Others Do in 12 Months, the key premise, to enable me to spend more time on vitally important tasks required to ensure business growth.

-Scheduling a buffer block of about an hour everyday, dedicated only to email administration and the possible tasks generated.
+The approach I adopted was to schedule a buffer block of about an hour everyday dedicated only to email administration and tasks generated.

-During this period I started to notice the plague of marketing emails received and surprised to learn I received over 40+ of these emails a day that were totally irrellevant.
-They really had absolutely nothing to do with my business & were intended to grow somebody else’s business at the expense of my time.
+During this period I really started to notice the plague of marketing emails received and surprised to learn these totalled to 40+ emails a day.
+Providing no business value to me and in truth are only intended to grow somebody else’s business at the expense of my time.